 This is a close up of the previous photograph.
 You can see the chain on which the electric tug pulled, and the metal arm that is touching the electric cables above.

 The tug leaving Pouilly en Auxois, heading towards the tunnel and Escommes, dates from 1913.

 The same bridge as in the previous photograph.
 The metal bridge crossing the canal is the railway.
 The bridge was blown up during the Second World War.

 A very interesting photo taken in 1921, to the right is the electric tug, just behind is the steam-powered version of the tug, which was not kept in service for very long.
 The three barges that are cruising belonged to the "Company General de Navigation" from Paris, the barges are horse/mule-drawn.

 Horse-drawn barges need very large rudders to maintain manoeuvrability as there was no thrust or energy from a propellor.

 On this postcard, the entrance to the tunnel is dated 1903.
 The canal is frozen solid.

-It is also interesting to notice the wooden poles that are still in place and hold the electric cable to power the tug.
+It's also interesting to notice the wooden poles to hold the electric cable which powered the tug.